-13. Grievance Policy and Procedure
+12. Grievance Policy and Procedure

 Both S.E.I.U. and City agree to comply with the grievance procedure as outlined in Resolution No. 79-22, adopted February 13, 1979, a copy of which is attached hereto.
+This grievance procedure is currently being revised, and the Resolution establishing the revised grievance procedure will be attached to this MOA after completion of any and all required meet and confer obligations.
 Failure to meet any time line or specifically comply with any other requirement of the grievance procedure constitutes a specific waiver and is a bar to further consideration of the grievance.

-14. Use of City Facilities
+13. Use of City Facilities

 Employees and their eligible dependents (as defined by City policy), will be allowed to participate with no fee imposed in open gym time and use the weight room and locker room facility at the Sports Center when such facilities are open and also participate in the Lap Swim Program conducted at the City's swimming pools.
-In the event that the City determines that such use of the Sports Center by dependents of employees adversely impacts the public's access to the Sports Center facilities, the parties will re-open this Section 14.
+In the event that the City determines that such use of the Sports Center by dependents of employees adversely impacts the public's access to the Sports Center facilities, the parties will re-open this Section 13.
 Other activities requiring payment of a fee can be discussed with the City Manager for consideration of a waiver of part or the entire fee.

-15. Management Rights
+14. Management Rights